 The data processing was done in ArcGIS 10.6 and Surfer 15 environments.
 Putting the user requirements into consideration, which in this case is to create an inventory of some available facilities within the main campus, conceptual, logical and physical database designs (Kufoniyi, 1998) were carried out.
 Table 1 and Table 2 present building attributes and their description and data types respectively.
 The purpose of building a physical design is to optimize performance while ensuring data integrity by avoiding unnecessary data redundancies.
 Here, entities were transformed into tables, instances into rows and attributes into columns.
 In summary, this is a stage where the entity and its attribute generated in the logical design stage were actualized in an acceptable format of the implementing software and hardware.
-Attribute data set obtained about the building were linked with the geometric data and stored in the
+Attribute data set obtained about the building were linked with the geometric data and stored in the computer system.
+The fundamental interest of the study is 3D reconstruction; therefore, height values of buildings and other objects of interest such as trees and telecommunication towers are particularly important.
+In ArcScene, the height values of the features were used to project the third dimension for perspective visualization.
+In addition to the building database, other elevation derived topographical elements (contour, TIN, slope, aspect, and water flow pattern) were generated from the orthorectified SRTM and integrated with the building layer to support a holistic view of the campus environment.
+Spatial analysis and query were done and presented to demonstrate some routine management applications that require observations in 3D space.

-- computer system.
-The fundamental interest of the study is 3D reconstruction; therefore, height 3D Reconstruction of University of Ilorin Campus Using High Resolution Satellite Imagery and Conventional Survey (10305)
+3D Reconstruction of University of Ilorin Campus Using High Resolution Satellite Imagery and Conventional Survey (11003)